 - Insurance premiums

-Get the help of a specialist to give you ideas on what tax deductions for which your property can apply.
+Get the specialist’s help to give you ideas on what tax deductions for which your property can apply.
 You’ll be pleasantly surprised by the number of tax deductions you can get when you ask for them.
-However, don’t push your luck—you can’t make claims for everything related to the running for multifamily home rental business.
+However, don’t push your luck—you can’t make claims for everything related to running a multifamily home rental business.

-Taking advantage of all of the tax incentives for owners of multifamily homes can significantly reduce your costs from renting your property.
+Taking advantage of all of the tax incentives for multifamily homeowners can significantly reduce your costs from renting your property.
 Furthermore, it helps you compete against properties in your local area.
 Other property owners might be offering a lower rental rate because they are also taking advantage of all the possible tax incentives.
-To learn more about your property’s tax incentive potential, get in touch with an expert at Yankee Capital.
+To learn more about your property’s tax incentive potential, get in touch with Yankee Capital’s expert.